 While still in Turkey, grandpa had put in an order for a 1966 White Ford Fairlane, and by the time the family got to Michigan that summer it was ready for them, except for the six seat belts that the family insisted on being installed, seat belt regulations being different in those days.
 This car has attained legendary status in family lore, forever known as The White Whale.
 They bought a grey canvas tent, a set of pots, silver aluminum plates and silverware that the family packed up and then drove north.
 They stopped first at Barakel, reliving a nostalgic summer for grandma and grandpa, as they had been there years earlier at a Bible camp together.
 They continued north to the Upper Peninsula (also known as the U.P. for short), with more photographic evidence of the trip from Monocle Lake.

 In Adana, where they had spent the previous two years, it is so hot that there are legends of people losing it and shooting guns at the sun.
-In the U.P., however, it has been known to snow any month of the year.
+In the U.P., however, it has been known to snow every month of the year.
 The family was unprepared for the cold, rainy weather of the U.P., so they bought matching red sweatshirts in a dime store, sweatshirts which would reappear in dozens of family photos.

-This summer, my thirty-first tour of the sun, I was back in Michigan for the first time in five years.
-I’ve been living in Istanbul, Turkey for the past seven years, and while I’ve been to the states a few times more recently, this marked a much needed return to the Mitten.
+This summer, in my thirty-first tour of the sun, I was back in Michigan for the first time in five years.
+I’ve been living in Istanbul, Turkey for the past several years, and while I’ve been to the states a few times more recently, this marked a much needed return to the Mitten.
 I headed north from almost the moment I landed, to see an old friend who lives in Elk Rapids.
 My parents met me up there a few days later to drive to Frankfort, Michigan, for some recuperation in the woods.